 - Cover the light sensor and push down at various joints to see if the light lights up - sometimes you really need to push these down to ensure that there's a good connection!

 This sensor circuit works very much like a night light that you may already have in your house.
 When light falls on the ambient light sensor component, it interrupts electrical current to the LED.
-When it is dark, the sensor allows the current to flow to the LED.
+In Version 1.0, the sensor is shorting the circuit to the LED when light is falling on the sensor.
+In 2.0, the sensor is not triggering the transistor when light is falling on it.
+When it is dark, the sensor allows the current to flow to the LED in 1.0, and triggers the transistor in 2.0.
 The sensor is a phototransistor, meaning that it changes how the circuit operates based on the amount of light shining on it.

 This type of light sensing circuit is used in quite a variety of applications!
 Night lights are certainly useful, but it is also used in street lights to sense when it is dark in the evening so that they can turn on (and turn off when it gets light in the morning).
 Ever notice that your cell phone dims its screen when close to your face when talking, but brightens when you move it away from your face?
 It's using the same sensor as we use here to tell when your ear is covering the speaker.

 Scientists often measure the amount of light falling on an area in nature to determine things like the effects of light pollution on nocturnal animals, how much light plants are receiving throughout the day, and so much more!
 They use a more sophisticated way to measure the light than our sensor could detect, but the concept is very similar.

 - Can you think of other applications of a circuit like this one in everyday life?

 - What about a sensor that works the opposite of ours - it turns a light on when exposed to light, and off in the dark?

 - What happens when you shine a bright light on the circuit when it's in a dimly lit room?